-Designing a small bathroom can be a tricky challenge.
-How can you deliver the mood, ambiance, and impact you want to convey in such a small space?
+Designing a small bathroom can be a tricky.
+How can you deliver the mood, ambiance, and impact you want in such a small space?
 Here are 4 must-have pieces for every small bathroom, featuring work by interior design firm Studio Black Interiors and builders Homes by Howe and REP Building.

 In this bathroom, we went with a warm floating vanity with cute vessel sinks on top and a beautiful glossy tile behind it.
 The round mirrors allowed us to have two mirrors for this double vanity without overpowering the wall with a huge mirror.
 The bubble-like sconces are a fun and whimsical addition that give an understated impact.

 For more ideas check out the Roomhints guide on vessel sinks.

 These minimalistic round mirrors are perfect to complete the look of these contemporary spaces.
 The wooden mirrors feature a soft painted matte finish and slim profile.
 The round mirrors perfectly compliment the round vessel sinks because they’re scaled and sized nicely.
 Keep in mind that most decorative mirrors are not warrantied for bathrooms, which means you may need to replace it every 5 years.

 Round mirrors also allow for more negative space with their curved edges, which is great when you want to show off walls — the walls behind these mirrors feature a beautiful tile that makes a statement on its own, so we definitely wanted to highlight them.
 Because the mirrors don’t take up the whole wall, it allows the gorgeous tiles behind them to still be a show stopping feature.